This article may contain compensated links. See our full disclosure here

 Where to stay in London in winter

-My pick of London’s luxury hotels
+Our pick of London’s luxury hotels

 This elegant hotel is a haven from the fast pace of the city and is renowned for impeccable service and hospitality.
 Staying here is such a treat > click here for latest prices

 Across town at the Rosewood London in Holborn the atmosphere is equally tranquil.
 Close to the theatres of Covent Garden and shopping on Oxford Street, the hotel is in an historic building that captures the essence of London’s grandeur.

 London apartment rental

 It can be bitterly cold in London until April.
-I had the dubious pleasure of walking straight into a horizontal sleet storm over Easter one year.
+We had the dubious pleasure of walking straight into a horizontal sleet storm over Easter one year.
 Londoners excitedly wait for the Spring and Summer when the blossoms are out.

-✪ check out this list of apps I recommend for visitors to London – updated regularly
+- our favourite list of apps I recommend for visitors to London – updated regularly

-✪ a tour and afternoon tea at the Houses of Parliament
+- afternoon tea at the Houses of Parliament

 - some uniquely London souvenir ideas

 - spend the day in glorious Greenwich